 Weekly library classes for students in Kindergarten consist of a read-aloud time using classic picture books followed by an opportunity for book selection.
 Attentiveness is a key component of each visit.
 Children are assisted in finding and checking out books from the picture book area and from the non-fiction sections of the library.

 In November, students contribute an item to a classroom Thanksgiving basket given to a local family in need.
 In April (Generosity Month), students participate in a class community service project.
 Students learn the importance of helping others in their local community through these activities.

-During the school year the Kindergarten classes will take several field trips.
-Possible trips will be to the Discovery Theater, a nature center, a farm, a planetarium and an in-school visit from Maryland Historical Society.
+During the school year, the Kindergarten classes will take several field trips.
+Possible trips will be to the Discovery Theater, a nature center, a farm, a planetarium, and an in-school visit from the Maryland Historical Society.